ryanwoconnor/NestAddonforSplunk/README.md

 2. Click accept to allow this app to query your device.
 3. Copy the Authorization Code Provided to you by the Nest Website into a new stanza in nest_tokens.conf in the local directory.
 (See the sample format in default/nest_tokens.conf)
 4. Restart Splunk.
-5. Once Splunk restarts it will automatically replace the PIN you entered in nest_tokens.conf with an API Key.
+5. Once Splunk restarts it will automatically replace the Authorization Code you entered in nest_tokens.conf with an API Key.

 Configuration: